 Once you click on the finish, one background process will start which will deploy the instance in the cloud and monitor the progress of the deployment.
+You can view all the background process with there running status and logs on the Processes tab

 The Server will be added to the tree with the cloud deployment icon.
 Once the deployment is done, the server details will be updated.